liliumcwu/SpheroSplitSecond/README.md

 ### Prerequisites

 No additional dependencies beyond those specified in SpheroTeam's setup.md are necessary.
+Note that you don't specifically need version 2.4 of Open CV.

 ### Setup